mozilla/django-browserid/docs/setup.rst

     )

     # Specify audiences (protocol, domain, port) that your site will handle.
+    # Note!
+This is only needed if DEBUG = False
     BROWSERID_AUDIENCES = ['http://example.com:8000', 'https://my.example.com']

 .. note:: For security reasons, it is *very important* that you set